jonysy/parenchyma/README.md

 of [contributors][collenchyma-contributors].
 Aside from the name and design, the two libraries are almost completely different (e.g., auto-sync thanks to [@alexandermorozov](/../../issues/2)).
 Therefore, before migrating over, one should go through the documentation carefully as to not make the mistake of misusing the framework.
-Not doing so may result in unintended behavior, for which Parenchyma devs/contributors are not responsible.
+Not doing so may result in unintended behavior for which Parenchyma devs/contributors are not responsible.

 ## Usage